HCI-Fall-2019/Sketch-Presentation/ReadME.md

 - [ ] Act as a TV (Youtube)

 # Future Plans
-We will satrt by implementing one feature at a time, prioritizing the most important features first
+We will start by implementing one feature at a time, prioritizing the most important features first